-Impregilo S.p.A. has prepared its 2013 separate financial statements on a going concern basis.
-As required by Regulation 1606/2002 issued by the European Parliament and Council, implemented in Italy by Legislative decree no. 38/2005, these separate financial statements of Impregilo S.p.A. have been prepared in accordance with the International Financial Reporting Standards (IFRS) issued by the International Accounting Standards Board (IASB) and endorsed by the European Union, in force at 31 December 2013.
+Salini Impregilo S.p.A. has prepared its 2014 Separate financial statements on a going concern basis.
+As required by Regulation no. 1606/2002 issued by the European Parliament and Council, implemented in Italy by Legislative decree no. 38/2005, these Separate financial statements of Salini Impregilo S.p.A have been prepared in accordance with the International Financial Reporting Standards (IFRS) issued by the International Accounting Standards Board (IASB) and endorsed by the European Union, in force at December 31, 2014.
 They comprise a statement of financial position, an income statement, a statement of comprehensive income, a statement of cash flows, a statement of changes in equity and these notes.

-The separate financial statements have been prepared using the historical cost principle, except for those items which are recognised at fair value in accordance with the IFRS, as described in the section on "Accounting policies".
+The Separate financial statements have been prepared using the historical cost principle, except for those items which are recognized at fair value in accordance with the IFRS, as described in the section on "Accounting policies".
 The carrying amounts of assets and liabilities, hedged with transactions which qualify for hedge accounting, are adjusted to reflect changes in fair value related to the hedged risks.